cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/RemoteAccessMonitoringApi.md

 Terminate User's RA VPN Sessions

-This is an asynchronous operation to terminate all of a user's RA VPN sessions on a device in the CDO tenant.
+This is an asynchronous operation to terminate all of a user's RA VPN sessions on a device in the SCC tenant.
 This operation returns a link to a transaction object that can be used to monitor the progress of the operation.

 ### Example